derRiesenOtter/bachelor/docs/thesis/methods.typ

 === The second set of Models

-After the first set of models was tested, it was decided to discard the idea to use the block decomposition with @nn as they were outperformed by the models that used the raw sequence as input, see @first_set.
-Instead the block decomposition was used to create a model based on the XGBoost algorithm and the
+After the first set of models was tested, it was decided to discard the idea to use the block decomposition with @nn::pl as they were outperformed by the models that used the raw sequence as input, see @first_set.
+Instead the block decomposition was used to create a model based on the XGBoost algorithm while the
 @nn models based on the raw sequence were focused.

 ==== XGBoost